Stockton Car Accident and Personal Injury Lawyer

 - File in Civil Court: The thought of litigation may be stressful and overwhelming for injured parties.
 However, the calculation of damages by programs like Colossus often results in unfair settlement offers that may leave claimants without a choice but to file lawsuits.
 An accident attorney will file in civil court in San Joaquin County, CA. From there, the lawyer will present the case in front of a jury if it is the best option for the client.

-One of the greatest benefits of retaining legal counsel is that most who handle personal injury matters often work under a contingency fee agreement.
+One of the greatest benefits of hiring a personal injury lawyer is that most work under contingent fee agreements.
 This means there are no upfront costs due for legal representation.
-Attorney’s fees will only be due if there is a successful outcome in the case.Stockton Personal Injury FAQ
+Attorney’s fees will only be due if there is a successful outcome in the case.Stockton, CA Personal Injury FAQ

 How much time do you have to file a personal injury lawsuit in California?